nucleom42/validy/README.md

 class ValidyFoo
   include Validy
   # Must be implemented method, which will be assigned for triggering
-  # while defining valid inner state of the targeted instance.
+  # validation context and defining valid state of the current instance.
   validy_on method: :validate, setters: [:fool]
   # You can also able to assign each setter for firing validation check